 But Healdsburg offers much more than (really inexpensive!) wine tasting.
 It’s also situated right on the Russian River, which is perfect for swimming, tubing, and kayaking.
 Healdsburg is the perfect weekend trip from San Francisco if you like a balance of both wine tasting AND outdoorsy exploration!

 - Circle the main square and hit all of the wine tasting rooms.
-Don’t miss Williamson Wines, which does food and wine pairings with all of its tastings.
+Don’t miss Williamson Wines, which does food and wine pairings with all of its tastings, and Thumbprint Cellars, the only place in the world where you can buy delicious Thumbprint Wines!
+If that wasn’t enough wine for you, there are plenty of other options.

-- Visit historic Oakville Grocery on the plaza and pick up some food for a picnic in the square!
+- Visit historic Oakville Grocery on the plaza and pick up some food for a picnic in the square.

 - Spend a few hours kayaking on the Russian River.